TDKorn/TDKorn.github.io/README.md

 I began to teach myself Python shortly after completing my B.Sc in Biomedical Science/Neuroscience.
 I fell in love immediately and returned to school as soon as I could for another degree, this time in Computer Science.
-I'm currently in the 2nd year of my CS degree and on track to graduate at the end of 2024.
+I'm entering the 3nd year of my CS degree and on track to graduate at the end of 2024.

-Seeking an internship for Summer 2023.

 ### [**📄 View My Resume**](https://tdkorn.github.io/resume/)
 <br>